stolostron/rhacm-docs/_pages/gen_availability_tasks.md

 ## Tasks to complete early staging

-In addition to the release work, the lead or the strategist must follow up on general tasks each release before GA. **Best practice:** Open a story on the Documentation component to track along side the dev stories, .
-Attach issues that can be shared if needed for the following tasks (you can combine similar tasks in one issue):
+In addition to the release work, the lead or the strategist must follow up on general tasks each release before GA. **Best practice:** Open a story on the Documentation component to track along side the dev stories.
+Add your story as "Related to" the Release Manager's Release Epic.
+Attach issues to your story that can be shared if needed for the following tasks (you can combine similar tasks in one issue):

 1. Remove old _What's new_ entries so that the team can start over for the new release.
 2. Remove deprecation and removal items that are older than staged-N minus two (the squads help with this via the cross-squad issue).